-

 Airlines and transiting country protocols may differ.
 It's important that you check and fully understand the requirements of the airline you are travelling with.
 You should also check requirements for the country you are transiting through.

-You must also have current visas and exit paperwork to depart.
+You must have current visas and exit paperwork to depart.
 You may need an Emigration Clearance Certificate (ECC) from the Philippines Bureau of Immigration before you leave the Philippines if you have stayed in the Philippines for more than six months.
 You'll need to visit an immigration office in person to undertake biometrics.
 Allow enough time to complete the process at immigration office.
 For more information visit the Philippines Bureau of Immigration.

 Children born in the Philippines who are leaving the country for the first time on a foreign passport will need an ECC.